clement-del/hol-dassault/README.md

 Hello World !

 Segment 1:
-This audience is all about profile attributes
+This person-level audience is all about profile attributes

-Name your segment with "TRIGRAM-label"
+In the home page, under Customer, click on audiences, then create audience, build rule Name your segment with "TRIGRAM-label"
 Navigate to XDM Individual Profile / Work email / Address, drag and drop this attribute, select "Address exists" Navigate to XDM Individual Profile / Work phone / Number, drag and drop this attribute to form a group (IMAGE), select "Number exists"